 The expansion process usually results in a large gap between the patient's 2 top front teeth, although this does not always happen.
 This gap is closed naturally and the teeth may overlap which leads to braces being needed.
 Sometimes with expanders, patients have to turn the expansion screw themselves to tighten up the expander.
 For an expansion that is not managed by the patient and on the lower jaw, maybe a more suitable alternative.

 When are palatal expanders needed?

-- Crossbite- Ideally, the upper jaw should outside of the lower jaw.
+- Crossbite- Ideally, the upper jaw should be outside of the lower jaw.
 But, in the case of cross-bite, both upper and lower jaw are misaligned causing crossbite scissor-like bite resulting in an increase in tooth wear tear, stain on jaw muscle and bite.

-- Crowding- It is easy to recognise whether the jaw is big enough to accommodate the permanent teeth of children or not.
+- Crowding- It is easy to recognize whether the jaw is big enough to accommodate the permanent teeth of children or not.
 Widening of the jaw is a better option than the extraction of teeth at a later stage.
 However proper diagnosis and case selection are important in treating crowding cases.
 Over expansion can lead to a variety of issues in the future, such as gum recession, periodontal damage, root resorption, damage to the temporomandibular joint.

 - Impacted teeth- When the teeth have not yet erupted and are blocked by other teeth, palatal expanders can help to provide space for the teeth to erupt in their position.

 Palatal expanders are not only useful in correcting dental issues but also alleviates breathing problems and poor airflow in children.
 As discussed earlier, early intervention is the key to a successful orthodontic treatment.
 Keeping oral health in check leads to enhanced overall health.